Skip links

 This post may contain affiliate links.
 Read my Disclaimer.

-Whole30 Marry Me Chicken brings a comforting, creamy dish right into your home kitchen, without any dairy.
+Whole30 Marry Me Chicken brings a delicious and nourishing meal right into your home kitchen, without any dairy.

-For years, folks have enjoyed the original, and I, Chef Thomas, always believed that everyone deserves a delicious meal, no matter their dietary choices.
-This recipe is about simple adjustments that still deliver big flavor.
+For years, folks have enjoyed the original, and I, Chef Thomas, always believed that everyone deserves a great meal, no matter their dietary choices.
+This recipe is about simple adjustments that still deliver big flavor a philosophy you’ll also find in my 30-Minute Lemon Chicken.

 Whole30 Marry Me Chicken, naturally plated and ready to serve, shot on white marble with natural daylight from a slightly overhead angle.